oppia/oppia-web-developer-docs/Make-a-pull-request.md

 Once you have pushed your changes to your GitHub fork, you can create a pull request.
 Follow these steps:

 1. Go to your fork on GitHub.
-2. Click the "New pull request" button.
+2. Click the "Pull requests" tab, then click the "New pull request" button.
 3. Ensure that the base repository is `oppia/oppia` and that the base branch is `develop`.
 4. Select the compare branch (your feature branch).
 5. Add a descriptive title and detailed description for your pull request.
-6. Click "Create pull request".
+6. Click "Create pull request" button to submit your pull request for review.

 ### Detailed Instructions